{

-An array is a group of elements with the same type.
-Each element is accessed with an index.
+An array is a group of elements of the same type.
+Each element access with an index.
 The first element starts with index=0, the last element ends with index=length-1.

 There are multiple ways we can add an element either start, end, or index=0.